adityagovindaraj/adityagovindaraj.github.io/now.md

 Registered Investment Advisor, Professional Trader

 # What do you do?
 I diagnose families for financial problems and try fix it through counselling and behavioural inquiry.
 I also generate wealth through financial planning & asset allocation, which is a little more technical but not as important as psychology & behaviour.
-I also plahy golf, squash, billiards, & tabletop games.
-Additionally, I love to learn by reading books and watching longform podcasts/interviews.
+I also play golf, squash, billiards, & tabletop games.
+Additionally, I love to learn through books and longform podcasts/interviews.

 # Why?
 I enjoy helping families achieve their dreams through financial security.